Hot Flashes

 Simple daily changes that can greatly help a menopausal woman manage hot flashes include:

-• Keeping a cold pack under or near the pillow and turning the pillow often can also help keep a woman cool and minimize hot flashes.
+• Keeping a cold pack under or near the pillow and turning the pillow often to keep cool

 In addition to making these simple changes, avoiding hot flash triggers can significantly help a woman manage hot flashes.